openbmc/docs/yocto-development.md

 ```

 The install directives create directories and then copies the files into them.
-Now bitbake will pick them up from the traditional `/usr/bin` and
+Now BitBake will pick them up from the traditional `/usr/bin` and
 `/usr/shared/doc/hello/README.md`.

-The Final Step is to tell bitbake that you need the `welcome` recipe
+The Final Step is to tell BitBake that you need the `welcome` recipe

 ```
 vim conf/local.conf